Application Examples for DOE++

 - Evaluate ways to improve and optimize the design.

-- Go beyond traditional DOE techniques in order to apply the proper analysis treatment for the response information that is often of interest to reliability engineers — product lifetime data.
+- Go beyond traditional Design of Experiment ( DOE ) techniques in order to apply the proper analysis treatment for product lifetime data — the response information that is often of interest to reliability engineers.

 One Factor Design

 Four shift operators at a pulp mill each make five pulp handsheets from unbleached pulp.
 Reflectance is read for each of the handsheets using a brightness tester.
 The goal of the experiment is to determine whether there are differences between the operators in making the handsheets and reading their brightness.